Analytical results for the distribution of first return times of non-backtracking random walks on configuration model networks: Application to specific random networks

+In this section we apply the general results derived above to NBWs on specific random networks that belong to the class of configuration model networks \cite{Newman2001}.
 In particular we study the first return process on RRGs, ER networks and configuration model networks with exponential and power-law degree distributions.
 For each type of network we calculate the tail distribution of first return times as well as the mean and variance.